miltosdoul/eclass-dark-theme/README.md

 # eclass-dark-theme

-Dark theme for eclass course management system
+A dark theme for eClass course management system